karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 3). kube-Controller:
 -----------------------------------------------------------------
-kubernetes controller is a manager which controlls various k8s objects. controller is process which continuosly monitors various components of k8s inside the controller. it is a brain to k8s cluster. it has various controllers inside to monitor different k8s objects. like node controller, deployment controller, namespace controller, job controller, replication controller, and etc.
+kubernetes controller is a manager which controlls various k8s objects. controller is process which continuosly monitors various components of k8s inside the cluster. it is a brain to k8s cluster. it has various controllers inside to monitor different k8s objects. like node controller, deployment controller, namespace controller, job controller, replication controller, and etc.

-Controller check the heart beat of the nodes, if the node heart beat(40sec) is not receive availabe then it mark that node as unreachable. similerly there are other controllers avaible in the controller manager.
+Controller check the heart beat of the nodes, if the node heart beat(40sec) is not receive availabe then it mark that node as unreachable. similerly there are other controllers available in the controller manager.

        1. Node controller 	--> checks the node status and their avialability and the reach in the cluster
        2. Replication controller --> it will check the replicas defined are avaiable or not, if not will create the new pod